qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 **Content**

-The content page will provide thes total number of topics, replies, solutions and kudos for last 30 days worth of data.
+The content page will provide thes total number of topics, replies, solutions and kudos for last 30 day's worth of data.
 <ul>
 <li><b>Topics:</b> Number of conversations initiated by users.</li>
 <li><b>Replies:</b> Number of replies posted by users.</li>